The Irish Paediatric Early Warning System (PEWS) Essay Sample

 If there is any critical illness in the young children and infants though it is very rare they may be admitted to an adult intensive care unit (ICU) depending upon the local arrangements which are made available.
 The situation of the child is first stabilized and then transferred to PICU.

 Secure and confidential writing services to college students!

-The above sample explains in elaboration about Irish Paediatric Early Warning System (PEWS).
+The above sample explains in elaboration about the Irish Paediatric Early Warning System (PEWS).

 Child Development QQI Level 5, Early Childhood Care and Education QQI Level 5, Caring for Children in Hospital Training Course QQI Level 5, Child Health and Wellbeing QQI Level 5, Children with Additional Needs QQI Level 5 students can read this essay to understand the healthcare system of young children in Ireland.